statelyai/xstate/docs/guides/ids.md

 });
 ```

 ⚠️ The getter _must_ be a pure function that always returns the same value, which is a `StateNode` instance.
+Using getters to reference state nodes is completely optional, and useful when if you want to avoid strings or have stricter typings.

 ## SCXML